nightlybuilds-net/Pcl.Localizer/README.md

  2. A txt example file
  3. A bat for generate resource

-When you run the bat the txt file will be parsed and a cs file will be generate, simply add the new cs file to your project.
+When you run the bat the txt file will be parsed and a cs file will be generate..now simply include the new cs file to your project.
 You can call your resource like this:

 	MyLoc.Test